13-year-old shot and killed near Spanish Lake apartment complex, police say

 "This is the second time that I've lived in these apartments this has happened and it's been a child," Johnson said.
 "I wish it would stop I really do."

-With Thursday's fatal shooting, the wave of gun violence across the St. Louis area has claimed the lives of 16 children under the age of 17 since early May.
+With Thursday's two shootings, guns across the St. Louis area have claimed the lives of 17 children under the age of 16 since early May.

 If you have any information about the shooting, call the St. Louis County Police Department at 636-529-8210 or CrimeStoppers at 866-371-8477.